 He has curated exhibitions and created interdisciplinary events often working with authors, composers, actors, architects and choreographers, together or separately.
-He established 356, is founding member of StArt, Fundazzjoni Klula and ISTRA Foundation and a visiting lecturer at the Faculty for the Built Environment, University of Malta.
+He established 356, is founding member of StArt and Fundazzjoni Klula.

 Austin Camilleri lives in Gozo and works between Malta and Italy.